Unit 5 - Practice Quiz

 handling audience questions Easy

-A. After the conclusion of the presentation
+A. In the middle of the introduction

 B. During the most complex part of the body

-C. Before the presentation begins
+D. Before the presentation begins

 17 The primary goal of a crisis presentation is to...